melphi/algobox/README.md

 * Client in Python.
 The management, monitoring and data analysis is performed mostly with [Jupyter Notebook](http://jupyter.org).

 ## FAQ
-### Where is the source code?
-At the moment it is on BitBucket, there are some part of the code I need to refactor before making it public (eg passwords, custom strategies).
-I plan to push here by the first months of 2017.

 ### How can I install and use it?
 The deployment requires some knowledge of Docker microservices and can be tricky, that's why I did not write an installation guide.
 If you have any profitable trading strategy you would like to automate please write me at info@robertomarchetto.com, we might consider a business deal.